TGenNorth/arizona-covid-19/narratives/arizona-covid-19.md

 ## First introductions resulting in community transmission were in mid to late February

-The introductions of SARS-CoV-2 into Arizona that resulted in community transmission were in February and March, according to ACGU’s molecular clock analysis, which calculates the dates of transmission events based on the number of mutations present.
+The introductions of SARS-CoV-2 into Arizona that resulted in community transmission were in February and March, according to ACGU’s molecular clock analysis, which inferscalculates the dates of transmission events based on the number of mutations present.
 (A molecular clock assumes that mutations happen at a prescribed rate, so the number and type of mutational differences between two genomes tells how much time has passed since they originated from the same person).

 ## Introductions mostly resulted from domestic travel